-I am a Teaching and Research Fellow in Entomology at the Faculty of Agriculture and Environment, School of Life and Environmental Sciences at the University of Sydney.
+I am a Senior Lecturer in the School of Life and Environmental Sciences at the University of Sydney.
 I am interested in understanding how simple organisms like ants, bees, and slime moulds, are able to solve problems by working together as a group.
 Amazingly, slime moulds can solve mazes, anticipate events and can make ‘clever’ dining decisions.
 Ant colonies can build efficient transportation networks and can rapidly adapt to changes in the environment.
 Understanding how these simple creature accomplish such astonishing feats may help us design better and smarter computer systems.
 I am also broadly interested in slime mould ecology and insect behaviour.

 I am also interested in insect pollination and bee ecology, especially in urban and agricultural environments.